This Kurnell to Cronulla Walk post was last updated on 11 June 2020.

 Boat Harbour seems to be a place where people can drive out onto the sand and park their vehicles.
 It would be a fantastic spot to stop on an Australian road trip – I mean can you imagine parking your campervan approximately right here?
 Bliss!

 I passed by hardly anyone on the beach as I made my way to Cronulla.
 I’m sure this is in part because it was a winter Friday, but mostly I think people tend to stay by the main beach rather than venture north to the undeveloped parts.
 Smooth untouched sand, killer surf, and planes flying overhead is what I saw instead.
 No complaints here!

-In short, the Kurnell to Cronulla coastal walk is an excellent choice for those wanting to escape the crowds and enjoy a private slice of Sydney coastline.
+In short, the Kurnell to Cronulla Beach walk (or Botany Bay coastal walk) is an excellent choice for those wanting to escape the crowds and enjoy a private slice of Sydney coastline.
 I found it well worth the long commute and wet feet I endured!

 How to get there: To get to Cronulla, take the T4 Eastern Suburbs & Illawarra train to the last stop, Cronulla.
 The ride takes about 50-55 minutes from Sydney’s Central Station.

 From Cronulla Station, take the 987 bus up to Kurnell and get off at Kurnell Reserve Captain Cooks Landing at the start of the Monument Track.
 The ride only takes 15-20 minutes, but the bus does not run frequently so you’ll want to consult Trip Planner or Google Maps to make sure the times line up for the train and bus.